beam-cloud/beta9/hack/okteto-hosted-sync/README.md

 The watcher ignores terminal hangups and records its PID in `/var/tmp/beta9-hosted-dev/reload.pid`.
 A file lock prevents duplicate watchers.
+A reattached session waits for the existing watcher instead of exiting and stopping source sync.
 To pause builds and binary replacement while keeping the gateway supervised, create `/var/tmp/beta9-hosted-dev/build-hold` in the pod; remove it to resume.
 The hold also prevents replacement if it is created during an ongoing build.